 What the Life Insurance Company Will Want to Know About You

-When applying for life insurance, the first thing that you will need to do is fully complete an application for coverage.
-This will require that you provide information such as your name, contact details, and health history, as well as your family health history and smoking status.
+You will have to provide information such as your name, contact details, and health history, as well as your family health history and smoking status.
 Don’t worry if you are a smoker because can still get life insurance for smokers.

 If you have had heart bypass surgery in the past, the life insurance company will also want to know as much about your surgery, as well as how – and how well – you are now controlling and managing your present health condition.
 Therefore, you are likely to also be asked some or all of the following types of questions: